A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 \section{Hallucination Detection Methods}

 In this chapter, we systematically review the existing hallucination detection methods for both I2T and T2I models.
 Tab.~\ref{detection} summarizes the key details of the methods, including detection type, granularity, and technical approach.
 Fig.~\ref{detection_img} summarizes three common hallucination detection methods for I2T and T2I models, including detector-based, caption-based and VQA-based methods.
-The specific detection methods for I2T and T2I models are presented in Sec.~\ref{deti2t} and Sec.~\ref{dett2i} respectively, and unified methods in Sec.~\ref{detuni}, with their relationship in Sec.~\ref{deti2tt2i}.
+The specific I2T and T2I hallucination detection methods are presented in Sec.~\ref{deti2t} and Sec.~\ref{dett2i} respectively, and unified methods in Sec.~\ref{detuni}, with analysis of their relationships in Sec.~\ref{deti2tt2i}.